rohitp20092/cloudflare-node/README.md

 ### To connect faunadb database
 // First login fauna
-need to create .env file with this FAUNA_SECRET varaible and past you db secret key as value and
+need to create .env file in server directory with this FAUNA_SECRET varaible and past you db secret key as value

 ### To run the server of frontend & backend both